 Getting a little sticker shock?
 The good news is that whether you’re saving for in-state, out-of-state, or private, you don’t have to plan for the whole amount.

-Let’s say for example, that your child was born in 2017 and you’re ready to start saving now (good for you!)
-In order to pay for ⅓ the projected cost of college, your end goal might be $73,700 for a public in-state university, $116,800 for a public, out-of-state school, and $145,100 for a private college.
+For example, let's that you just had a child and you’re ready to start saving now.
+In order to pay a third of the projected cost of college, your end goal might be $44,753 for a public in-state university, $69,346 for a public, out-of-state school, and $112,072 for a private college.

 Is it a little too difficult to imagine the end goal, years from now?
 Consider walking it back to a monthly contribution amount.
 Just remember that how you save will make a big impact on how much you save by the time your child starts college.

-Many experts recommend using a 529 college savings plan, a tax-advantaged investment account that works like a Roth IRA for college.
-A 529 plan offers tax-free growth and withdrawals for qualified higher education expenses, which include tuition & fees, room & board, books, computers, and special education expenses.
+Many experts recommend using a 529 college savings plan, a tax-advantaged investment account.
+A 529 plan offers tax-free growth and withdrawals for qualified higher education expenses, which include tuition and fees, room and board, books, computers, and special education expenses.

 What does this mean for you?
-Choosing a 529 plan could mean a much lower monthly contribution, since the money grows over time.
-With a 529 plan, the recommended monthly contributions for a child born in 2017 would be about $165 for a public in-state school, $260 for public out-of-state, or $325 for a private university.
+Choosing a 529 plan could mean a much lower monthly contribution since the money grows over time.
+With a 529 plan, a solid monthly contribution amount for a child born in 2022 would be about $140 for a public in-state school, $215 for public out-of-state, or $350 for a private university.

 Using a taxed investment account can yield significantly better returns on your savings.
-With an average 7 percent return, a monthly contribution of about $190 would cover the projected cost of a public in-state university, $300 for out-of-state, or about $390 for a private college.
+With an average 7% return, a monthly contribution of about $115 would cover the projected cost of a public in-state university, $180 for out-of-state, or $290 for a private college.
 However, you will miss out on the 529 plan’s tax exemptions on dividends and gains.

 Lastly, you can set a monthly savings goal for college based on what your family can afford.
 This is a good approach if there’s not much wiggle room in your budget.